blaineventurine/simple_inventory/README.md

 Add via Home Assistant UI: Settings → Devices & Services → Add Integration → Simple Inventory

-The integration will create the inventory you specify as a device with two sensors: `sensor.whatever_inventory` and `sensor.whatever_items_expiring_soon`, along with a second device with a single `sensor.all_items_expiring_soon`.
+The integration will create the inventory you specify as a device with two sensors:

+- `sensor.whatever_inventory`
+- `sensor.whatever_items_expiring_soon`

+along with a second device with a single `sensor.all_items_expiring_soon`.

 Each additional inventory you create will be added as a device with a sensor for the items, and a sensor for the items expiring soon.

 ### Expiration Dates